How to Compare Two Lists in Excel? (Top 6 Methods)

 Things to Remember

-- Using the above techniques of comparing two lists in excel depends on the data structure.
+- The use of the above techniques for comparing two lists in Excel upon the data structure.

 - VLOOKUP is the often-used formula to match values.

-This has been a guide to compare two lists in excel.
-Here we discuss the top 6 methods to compare two-column lists for matches and differences in excel (Equal Sign Operator, Row Difference Technique, IF Condition, Partial Matching Technique, and etc) along with examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to Compare Two Lists in Excel.
+We discuss the top 6 methods to compare two columns list in Excel for the match, along with examples and a downloadable Excel template.
+You may learn more about Excel from the following articles: –